 - Prepare individual and corporate federal income tax returns

-- Serve on an internal audit team
+- Create a plan to be completed by an internal audit team

 In past projects, students have had the opportunity to